Act on the Plan

 - How will each activity lead inform the committee of ongoing progress?
 Challenges?
 Successes?

 - How will data be tracked for each activity?
-Will the lead be responsible for that?

 - Who will monitor timelines?
 Budgets?